 10 Smart Uses for Egg Cartons

-Eggs are a versatile and readily available food, and if you’re a fan of them fried, poached, boiled or scrambled, you likely have a ton of old egg cartons lying around.
-But rather than toss them into the trash, why not put these household helpers to work?
+Eggs are a versatile and readily available food, and if you’re a fan of the fried, poached, boiled or scrambled variety, you likely have a ton of old egg cartons lying around.
+Rather than toss them into the trash, why not put these household helpers to work?
 Here are some of the best uses for egg cartons.